[Deployment] Upgrading Rails packages on CentOS uninstalls them

 I don't see a clear reason for the previous " [ "$1" = "1" ] || [ "$1" = "2" ] " . but whatever, LGTM now.

 I think it was just copied over as boilerplate from the postinst (where it makes more sense).
 Thanks.

-#8 Updated by Brett Smith 11 months ago
+#8 Updated by Brett Smith about 5 years ago

 Brett Smith wrote:

 Still an issue as of the 2016-03-30 packages.

 Actually, this might be mistaken.
 It might be that the current packages are fine, but the postrm from previously-installed (and buggy) packages runs as you upgrade.
 If that's the case, there's really no way around this other than to go through, or somehow inhibit the buggy postrm from running.

 #12 Updated by Javier Bértoli about 4 years ago

 Tried on arvagrant, with CentOS 7, deploying first version